Vincentivarsson/FAQ-Byggdialog/it-environment-faq.markdown

 ## Infrastructure Questions
 - <span style="color: #006699; font-weight: bold;">What is the IT infrastructure?</span>
-    - The IT infrastructure is the collection of hardware, software, networks, and services used to manage and operate an organization's IT environment.
+    - The IT infrastructure includes hardware, software, networks, and services used to manage and operate an organization's IT environment.

 - <span style="color: #006699; font-weight: bold;">What is a server?</span>
     - A server is a computer that provides specific services or resources to other devices or computers in a network.